Quake1011/dumps/README.md

 "sm_dump_handles"                                                                - Dumps Handle usage to a file for finding Handle leaks

 "sm_dump_netprops"                                                               - Dumps the networkable property table as a text file

-"sm_dump_stringtable"

 "sm_dump_teprops"                                                                - Dumps tempentity props to a file